tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Script offset security

 If all the inputs in a transaction or a block contain scripts such as just `NOP` or `CompareHeight` commands, then the hypothesis is that it is possible to recreate a false script offset.
-Lets show by example why this is not possible.
+Let's show by example why this is not possible.
 In this Example we have Alice who pays Bob with no change output:

 $$